APA - The Engineered Wood Association has introduced the seventh article in its Builder Tips series of publications:

 Plywood and OSB are ideal materials for roof sheathing systems ranging from simple single-family residences to large commercial buildings.

-Follow these 5 simple construction steps for roof sheathing
+Follow these 5 simple construction steps when installing roof sheathing

 (and scroll down to see more details on each, with installation hints and tips, below)